sushmita2609/Coding-Prep/README.md

                             D E F
                             G H I
                             The possible paths which exists to reach 'I' from 'A' following above conditions are as follows:ABCFI, ABEHI, ADGHI, ADEFI, ADEHI, ABEFI

+ 20. Piggy Bank Problem

+              Ramu has opened his piggy bank to but some gift.
+There are different values of currencies present in the piggy bank.
+Ramu wants to make sure that he is have minimum change while purchasing the gift.
+Print the lowest amount that wont be possible with the coins present.
+              Input: 3
+                     1 2 5
+              Output: 4
+              explaination: all possible values with given coins are: 1, 2, 3 (1+2), 5, 6 (1+6), 7 (2+5), 8 (1+2+5).  so, here 4 is the output